 Tyvak Nano-Satellite Systems, a Terran Orbital Corporation, built the spacecraft for the Cislunar Autonomous Positioning System Technology Operations and Navigation Experiment, otherwise known as CAPSTONETM.
+The spacecraft is based on Terran Orbital’s Voyager platform.
 The satellite includes a radio tower on top that extends its size from a traditional 12U form factor.
 CAPSTONETM will not go directly to the Moon but instead follow a “ballistic lunar transfer” that will take it out as far as 1.5 million kilometers before returning into lunar orbit.
 That transfer, which will take about four months to complete, is designed to save propellant, making the mission feasible for such a small spacecraft.
 The CAPSTONETM payload and its software are owned and operated by Advanced Space for NASA.

 As a pathfinder for Gateway, a Moon-orbiting outpost that is part of NASA’s Artemis program, CAPSTONETM will help reduce the risk for future spacecraft by validating innovative navigation technologies and verifying the dynamics of the Near Rectilinear Halo Orbit (NRHO).
 Its location at a precise balance point in the gravities of the Earth and the Moon offers stability for long-term missions like Gateway and requires minimal energy to maintain.
 CAPSTONE’s orbit also establishes a location that is an ideal staging area for missions to the Moon and beyond.